 Why does he behave like this?
-If hundreds of ex-

-periences have shown him that one drink means another debacle with all its attendant suffering and humiliation, why is it he takes that one drink?
+If hundreds of experiences have shown him that one drink means another debacle with all its attendant suffering and humiliation, why is it he takes that one drink?
 Why can't he stay on the water wagon?
 What has become of the common sense and will power that he still sometimes displays with respect to other matters?

 Perhaps there never will be a full answer to these questions.
 Opinions vary considerably as to why the alcoholic reacts differently from normal people.
 We are not sure why, once a certain point is reached, little can be done for him.
-We cannot answer the riddle.
+We cannot answer the riddle stop.

-We know that while the alcoholic keeps away from drink, as he may so for months or years, he reacts much like other men.
-We are equally positive that once he takes any alcohol whatever into his system, something happens, both in the bodily and mental sense, which makes it virtually impossible for him to stop.
 The experience of any alcoholic will abundantly confirm this

+We know that while the alcoholic keeps away from drink, as he may do for months or years, he reacts much like other men.
+We are equally positive that once he takes any alcohol whatever into his system, something happens, both in the bodily and mental sense, which makes it virtually impossible for him to